Effective October 1, 2021

-Trinity Medical Center has enacted more stringent infection control policies for the benefit of our patients, community, and staff.
+Trinity Medical Center has limited visitation and is currently not allowing anyone, outside of hospital employees to visit the cafeteria.
+Due to Covid-19, Trinity Medical has enacted more stringent infection control policies for the benefit of our patients, community, and staff.

-- Non-COVID patients may have 1 support person at a time (must be at least 18 years of age).
+- Non Covid poisitive patients may have 2 visitors (must be at least 18 years of age).

 - No visitors allowed for COVID Positive patients in the ICU and Emergency Room departments.